noraj/OSCP-Exam-Report-Template-Markdown/FAQ.md

 When Offensive Security says you have to highlight the changes you made to the exploit, they mean you have to show / explain what you changed in the code but your are free to choose how to do that.

-Unfortunately, unlike [AsciiDoc](https://docs.asciidoctor.org/asciidoc/latest/verbatim/highlight-lines/), Markdown is more limited and doesn't allow to highlight a line in a code block.
+Unfortunately, unlike [AsciiDoc](https://docs.asciidoctor.org/asciidoc/latest/verbatim/highlight-lines/), Markdown is more limited and doesn't allow highlighting a line in a code block.

 Alternatively what you can do is:

 - Take a screenshot and add a red rectangle and arrows, then include the image in Markdown
 - Make a diff between the original exploit and the one you modified, then create a code block with `diff` as a language for syntax highlight
-- Write parapgraphs and illustrate with short code blocks including the lines you changed
+- Write paragraphs and illustrate with short code blocks including the lines you changed
-- Using a more complex solution with Lua filters to introduce a markup for line highlight, eg. https://github.com/jgm/pandoc/issues/7743
+- Using a more complex solution with Lua filters to introduce a markup for line highlight, e.g. https://github.com/jgm/pandoc/issues/7743